San Francisco's flower market reels from event cancellations aimed at slowing coronavirus

-SAN FRANCISCO, March 16 (Reuters) - At the normally bustling wholesale flower market in San Francisco, business has fallen so steeply since local governments started banning large gatherings on March 6 because of the coronavirus outbreak that vendors are comparing the situation to the Great Recession.
+SAN FRANCISCO (Reuters) - At the normally bustling wholesale flower market in San Francisco, business has fallen so steeply since local governments started banning large gatherings on March 6 because of the coronavirus outbreak that vendors are comparing the situation to the Great Recession.

 On Friday morning, Jose Guadalupe’s flower stall had dozens of bunches of rapidly wilting lilacs, at $20 a bunch.
 They were a special order for one of five events that were abruptly canceled days earlier.
 On Wednesday, typically the busiest day of the week, he took in just $450, down from the norm of at least $8,000.